armin-reichert/pacman-javafx/README.md

 ### Build Windows installers for both variants (2D and 3D)

-- `cd /whatever/path/to/git/pacman-javafx`
+- `cd /whatever/path/to/your/repositories/pacman-javafx`
-- `mvnw clean install -Pbuild-for-windows`
+- `./mvnw clean install -Pbuild-for-windows`

 ### Build user interface variants separately

-- `cd /whatever/path/to/git/pacman-javafx/pacman-ui-fx-2d`
+- `cd /whatever/path/to/your/repositories/pacman-javafx/pacman-ui-fx-2d`
-- `mvnw install -Djavafx.platform=win`   or `mvnw install -P build-for-windows` (Windows executables of 2D game)
+- `../mvnw install -Djavafx.platform=win`   or `mvnw install -P build-for-windows` (Windows executables of 2D game)

-- `cd /whatever/path/to/git/pacman-javafx/pacman-ui-fx-3d`
+- `cd /whatever/path/to/your/repositories/pacman-javafx/pacman-ui-fx-3d`
-- `mvnw install -Djavafx.platform=win`   or `mvnw install -P build-for-windows` (Windows executables of 2D+3D game)
+- `../mvnw install -Djavafx.platform=win`   or `mvnw install -P build-for-windows` (Windows executables of 2D+3D game)

 To be able to create the Windows executables, you need to first install the following tools: